via-teaching/ecs273-26s/README_guideline.md

-# How to write a Good README
+# How to Write a Good README

 ## Introduction